chping/markdown-writing/README.md

 - Currently, this script is only tested on macOS.
 It should theoretically work on other platforms (Linux) as long as you're using bash.
 If you encounter any issues, please submit an issue.
 - Before using this script, make sure to install [pandoc](https://pandoc.org/) and [pandoc-crossref](https://lierdakil.github.io/pandoc-crossref/).
 - Copy the `pandocx` file to `/usr/local/bin` or any other directory in your system's PATH (if you prefer not to copy, you can create a symbolic link using `ln -s /path/to/pandocx /usr/local/bin/pandocx`).
-- Next, copy the entire `panlib` directory to the project directory where you're writing your documents.
+- Next, copy the entire `docxlib` directory to the project directory where you're writing your documents.
 Then, replace or modify the contents of the files in this directory according to your needs:
   - `bibtex.bib`: Bibliography file for references.
 Replace it with your own (you can export from Zotero).
   - `config.yaml`: Metadata for your document, defining the title, format, and various configuration options.
 Modify it according to your requirements.
   - `crossref.yaml`: Cross-referencing configuration file.
 Modify it as needed.